What is health? How do you define it?

 ‘Not falling ill at all is also not a sign of good health‘

-Now let us move on to the mental health.
+Now let us move on to mental health.

 I do not intend to say that all such people are mentally ill.
 But many of them are.
 Not everyone can have the same level of mental faculties, but these signs do show that these people are not in their optimum mental health.

 I will not talk here about the mental sickness that takes some of us to asylums.
 My focus here is on the concept of mental health and not on mental sickness.
-Although they are totally related but there is a difference of degrees.
+Although they are totally related there is a difference in degrees.

-- having a mental aptitude near or above social average.
+- having a mental aptitude near or above the social average.

 - having the ability to perceive things as they are, and not as one thinks they are.